vechain-energy/oracle.vechain.energy/reporter/README.md

 The contract interface is configured in `constants/Contract.ts`.

-Updates are published using [vechain.energy Relayer](https://docs.vechain.energy/vechain.energy/API-Keys/).

 ## Confidential Information

 * `PRIVATE_KEY` refers to the wallet that has `REPORTER_ROLE` access on the oracle contract.
-* `VEN_API_KEY` is the key for the vechain.energy API used by the relayer.

 You can set these as secret variables using wrangler: